oseveen/oseveen/readme.md

 <!--- quote@start --->

 ```
-"Every day is an opportunity to a make a new happy ending."
+"We're kept from our goal not by obstacles, but by a clear path to a lesser goal."
-- Jonathan Swift
+- Bhagavad Gita
 ```

 <!--- quote@end --->